Cedar Valley Baptist Church

 (1) Budget: It is understood that membership in this church involves financial obligation to support the church and its causes with regular, proportionate gifts.

 (2) Accounting Procedures: All funds received for any and all purposes shall pass through the hands of the church treasurer, or financial secretary, and be properly recorded on the books of the church.
 Those who have responsibility that involves actual handling of funds shall be bonded, the church paying the bond.
 (See Article II, (6), regarding the church treasurer).
 A system of accounting that will adequately provide for the handling of all funds shall be the responsibility of the finance committee.
-The Finance Committee is responsible for developing the scope of an annual review and selecting a third party firm to provide for the review of the church’s financial accounts and records.

 (3) Financial Secretary: The church employs a part time financial secretary who is bonded and reports to the pastor.
 This employee must have advanced financial and accounting skills and works closely with the pastor, finance committee and the treasurer.
 A job description for this position is maintained by the Personnel Committee who also fills vacancies in this position.

 (4) Fiscal year: The church fiscal year shall run concurrently with the church year which begins on October 1 and ends on September 30.